 An overdenture is a removable denture that is held in place by implants.
 A regular denture rests on the gums and is not supported by implants.

-An implant supported hybrid denture is held in place by several implants and is permanently attached to the implants.
+An iImplant Retained Denture is held in place by several implants and is permanently attached to the implants.
 Your implant supported denture will be more stable than a regular denture.
 You should find it easier to speak and you should not have to worry about the denture becoming loose or falling out of your mouth.
 You generally will be able to eat foods you could not eat before.